Brian Anderson, Master Rover Modeler

 A V.e.r.a.2 is definitely possible.
 I am currently working on several concepts for PolyopticsLABs and am unable to comment on their next project as I am under a strict confidentiality agreement.
 However I can say that I would really love to try an articulated model project and have been thinking a lot about how to accomplish this.
 The next design will depend heavily on the newest technology from PolyopticsLABs.
 One thing for sure, is that the Form1 will be instrumental in completing my next project!

 Again, thank you very much for your interest in my work and process behind it.
 I am constantly trying to improve my workflow and am excited to share with others!

 Thanks for talking with us, Brian, and best of luck with your future projects!

-*Check out more from PolyopticsLABs on Facebook and Instagram:
+All photos and sketches by Brian Anderson and PolyopticsLABs.
+Check out more from PolyopticsLABs on Facebook and Instagram.